versionone/VersionOne.SDK.Java.APIClient/README.md

 ### How to filter a query

-Use the setFilter property of the Query object to filter the results that are returned.
+Use the **setFilter** property of the **Query** class to filter the results that are returned.
 This query will retrieve only Task assets with a ToDo value of zero:

 ```java
 public Asset[] FilterListOfAssets() throws Exception {